KlinkeLab/CellNetwork_2020/README.md

 * The latest version of RStudio can be downloaded at https://www.rstudio.com/products/rstudio/download/ and should install in under one minute
 * Download the files from the repository and extract the files from the zip folder to your desired working folder.
 The extraction process should be near instantaneous.
 * Open the six provided R scripts and change the address in the setwd() command on each file to reflect the folder you saved the files to.
 The scripts should open instanteously.
 * Ensure all R Libraries listed in the Software Requirements are installed.
-Code for the installation of all packages is provided below and should run in under 30 seconds.
+Code for the installation of all packages is provided below.

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))